Yumacorn/Yumacorn/README.md

 - 👋 Hi, I’m Ryan Mui @Yumacorn
-- 👀 I’m interested in front-end and fullstack web development
+- 👀 I’m interested in full-stack development with experience working on both Frontend UI and Backend database systems
-- 🌱 I’m currently learning React/Redux, Ruby on Rails, and Javascript.
+- 🌱 I’m currently continuing to learn Python, Vue, a bit of Java, and have previous experience with React/Redux, Ruby on Rails, and Javascript.
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me can be via email at reachryanmui@gmail.com